MalachiMackie/monthey/readme.md

 # Monthey

-Small library to calculate how many of each weekday in a month (optionally between a given day of the month eg. 10th to 9th inclusive).
+Small library to calculate how many mon(th)ey days in a month(ey)

+Figures out how many of a given weekday during each month eg How many fridays for the next 3 months

-I get paid monthly, and so the number of rent/grocery days changes per month.
+Optionally can go from a given date eg. 10th to the 9th inclusiv I get paid monthly, not on the 1st, and so the number of rent/grocery days changes per month.

 ## Todo
+- tests
 - clap